 The Company makes estimates and judgments concerning the future that will, by definition, seldom equal actual results.
+Management reviews its estimates on an ongoing basis to ensure that the estimated values appropriately reflect changes in the Company's business and new information as it becomes available.
+Revisions to accounting estimates are recognized in the period in which the estimate is revised.

 The following are the critical estimates and judgments applied by management that most significantly affect the Company's consolidated financial statements.
-The critical estimates and judgments that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year are addressed below.
+Uncertainty about these assumptions and estimates could result in outcomes that require a material adjustment to the carrying amount of assets or liabilities affected in future periods.